Use Spark History Server

 -

-In the Clusters menu, click the [Create Cluster] button located at the top-right.
+In the Cluster menu, click the [Create Cluster] button located at the top right.

 -